FBI investigation into Donald Trump's handling of government documents

-In 2022, the Federal Bureau of Investigation (FBI) started the ongoing criminal investigation into former President Donald Trump's handling of classified and national defense-related government documents, looking for possible violations of the Espionage Act and obstruction of justice.
+Plasmic Echo was the codename for a Federal Bureau of Investigation (FBI) criminal investigation into former President Donald Trump's handling of classified and national defense-related government documents beginning in 2022, looking for possible violations of the Espionage Act and obstruction of justice.

-In November of 2022, a special counsel investigation was launched, under the direction of Jack Smith, a special counsel appointed by United States Attorney General Merrick Garland.
+In November 2022, a special counsel investigation was launched to take over the FBI investigation, under the direction of Jack Smith, a special counsel appointed by United States Attorney General Merrick Garland.

+On June 8, 2023, Trump was indicted on charges related to the documents in the Federal District Court in Miami.
+It was the first time a former U.S. president had faced federal charges.
+Trump was arraigned at the federal courthouse in Miami on June 13, 2023, on 37 criminal charges, pleading not guilty to all charges.

+On November 25, 2024, Smith announced that he was seeking to drop all charges against Trump in the aftermath of Trump's victory in the 2024 United States presidential election.

 Background of Trump's handling of records

 During his term in office, Trump's attitude toward and handling of classified information had worried U.S. federal intelligence officials.
 His behavior led to mistrust in intelligence and law enforcement agencies who were also alarmed by Trump's mixing with guests during his frequent trips to Mar-a-Lago, viewing the practice as "ripe to be exploited by a foreign spy service eager for access to the epicenter of American power".

 In December 2019, Trump spoke to Washington Post journalist Bob Woodward privately in the Oval Office.
 Trump showed a photograph of himself with North Korean dictator Kim Jong-un, telling Woodward: "This is me and him.
-That’s the line, right?
+That's the line, right?
 Then I walked over the line.
 Pretty cool."
-Trump also showed Woodward letters that Kim had written to him, which the U.S. government had classified, adding: "And don’t say I gave them to you, okay?"
+Trump also showed Woodward letters that Kim had written to him, which the U.S. government had classified, adding: "And don't say I gave them to you, okay?"
 Woodward dictated the letters into his tape recorder, and in 2020, CNN published a transcript of two of these letters.

 In 2021, Trump reportedly told close associates that he regarded some presidential documents, such as the correspondence with Kim, to be his personal property.

 Destruction of presidential records

-Trump regularly shredded "both sensitive and mundane" papers while at the White House, at Mar-a-Lago, and on Air Force One, despite repeated admonishments from at least two of his chiefs of staff and from White House counsel.
+Trump illegally and regularly shredded "both sensitive and mundane" papers while at the White House, at Mar-a-Lago, and on Air Force One, despite repeated admonishments from at least two of his chiefs of staff and from White House counsel.
 His aides had developed special practices and protocols early in his presidency to retrieve the piles of torn paper and attempt to tape documents back together with the help of staffers from the Office of the Staff Secretary or the Oval Office Operations team.

 Not all materials were recovered; Trump White House staffers frequently used "burn bags" to destroy documents.
 On at least two occasions, Trump allegedly flushed documents down the toilet at the White House residence.